uipath-certification/uipath-certification.github.io/_posts/2021-04-03-uipath-anchor-base-example-tutorial.md

 In this UiPath Studio tutorial, we will learn how to use the UiPath anchor base activity.
 ## What is a UiPath Anchor Base?
 A UiPath anchor base activity helps to locate elements on a page based on their relative positions.
 Sometimes webpages or PDF files do not uniquely identify UiElements with ids.
 Or, the ids may change over time.
-To overcome this problem, a UiPath Anchor can be used.
+To overcome this problem with <a href="https://www.rpacertified.com/2020/09/09/sell-describe-anchor.html">UiPath selectors</a>, a UiPath Anchor can be used.
 The UiPath Anchor Activity is useful when the developer does not have a reliable or predictable selector.
 Let me show you a UiPath Anchor Base example.